splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/create-manage-on-call-schedules.rst

 .. raw:: html
     :file: on-call_schedule_steps.html

 Now that you've created an on-call schedule, add it to the incident workflow for the relevant incident policy.
 Responders are not paged when until the schedule is included as a step in an incident workflow.
-See :ref:`ii-configure-incident-workflows`.
+To learn how to add it to the incident workflow see :ref:`ii-configure-incident-workflows`.

 .. raw:: html